Academic Documentation Requirements for International Graduate Applicants

 - To account for document procurement challenges related to political unrest, refugee status, natural disaster, etc., UTC may, on a case-by-case basis, modify or partially waive the requirements listed above.

 - Students applying through educational consulting agencies with which UTC partners may be admitted based on the evaluation of digitally submitted documents once the issuing institution has provided electronic verification.
-Students admitted in this manner must submit official copies within their first semester of study.

-For all other admissions-related questions, contact our international graduate student advisor, Lora Cook.
+For all other admissions-related questions, contact our International Graduate Student Advisor, Lora Cook.